genenetwork/gn_server/doc/design.md

 the computing power of the [BEACON](https://www.nics.tennessee.edu/beacon) at University of Tennessee in a secure way.

-### Todo

-- [] search for a formal definition of *Opportunistic Computing* or papers

 ### References

 - Disperse Computing http://www.darpa.mil/program/dispersed-computing
 - A Language for Distributed, Eventually Consistent Computations https://lasp-lang.org/
 - Elixir Language http://elixir-lang.org/

-### API

-Client can not list available jobs for to reduce the risk of inspecting workload or server activities.

 ### Workflow